ibhavikmakwana/FlutterDartTips/README.md

 }
 ```

-### 7. Want to set different Theme for a perticular widget ?
+### 7. Want to set different Theme for a particular widget?

 Just wrap the widget with the `Theme` Widget and pass the `ThemeData()`.